ssmool/JAVALOTTERYBET/README.md

 Fully open-source and extensible.

-🔧 Requirements
+🔧 Requirements:

-Java JDK 8 or newer
-Download JDK from Oracle
+Java JDK 8 or newer - Download JDK from Oracle

-Maven (for building from source)
+Maven (for building from source) - Maven Website
-Maven Website

-NetBeans IDE (optional for development)
-NetBeans Official Site
+NetBeans IDE (optional for development) - NetBeans Official Site

-📌 About
+📌 About:

 This project was developed by #asytrick with the purpose of assisting users in generating strategic lottery bets through a user-friendly Java application.
 It combines number logic, statistical filtering, and a visual interface.